tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Adventurer Feat

 You can use any melee attack rogue power as a thrown weapon ranged attack, as long as it could logically work.
-For example, you could use Thief‘s Strike with a thrown dagger, but you wouldn‘t be able to grab an item with it, when not engaged, only let if fall on the floor.
+For example, you could use Thief‘s Strike with a thrown dagger, but you wouldn't be able to grab an item with it, when not engaged, only let if fall on the floor.

 ---